fahlman/SVELauncher/README.md

 1. Create a folder named Mods-SVE in the same folder where the default Mods folder is located.
 (If you use Steam the location is /Users/YOURUSERNAME/Library/Application Support/Steam/steamapps/common/Stardew Valley/Contents/MacOS/)
+2. Install your favorite mods using the standard procedure in the Mods-SVE folder.
-2. Install the mods required for Stardew Valley Expanded and any of your other favorite mods in the Mods-SVE folder.
+3. Install Stardew Valley Expanded and its prerequisite mods using the standard procedure in the Mods-SVE folder.

 #### The Less Easy, but Better Way